 Only the Midas touch of Spielberg and Lucas could create a contemporary adventure story in which the main protagonist is an archaeologist . . .

-Treasure hunter/archaeologist Dr Henry Indiana Jones Jnr sets out with his ex-girlfriend Marion (Karen Allen), with the help of Sallah (John Rhys-Davies) and Indy’s colleague, Marcus Brody (Denholm Elliott) to find the legendary Ark of the Covenant – which, according to biblical legend contains the broken tablets of the Ten Commandments – before the Nazis do.
+Treasure hunter/archaeologist Dr Henry Indiana Jones Jnr sets out with his ex-girlfriend Marion (Karen Allen), with the help of Sallah (John Rhys-Davies) and Indy’s colleague, Marcus Brody (Denholm Elliott) to find the legendary Ark of the Covenant – the gold chest in which Moses supposedly stored the stone tablets inscribed with the Ten Commandments – before the Nazis do.

 With Indy battling a thousand German soldiers for a magic box full of sand, Harrison Ford took the leading man charisma he’d been honing in Star Wars (1977) and created a modern-day hero that would inspire Bruce Willis years later in Die Hard (1988).